Can't Steal My Joy: Background

 "Can't Steal My Joy" was the first release made by Queen since signing to Capitol CMG.
 Several teasers of the song were released to social media before its official release, receiving a combined five million views.
 The song itself accumulated 12.5 million digital streams within the first three months of release.

 Lyrically, the song is Christian-based.
 It was written by Josiah Queen, Lake, Hank Bentley, and Jacob Scooter, with Bentley and Scooter producing.
 Queen said that the song "came from the idea that our joy isn't dependent on the situations we face in our lives".
 On January 9, 2025, an official music video was released, featuring song lyrics.

+Reception

-Commercial performance
+Commercial

 "Cant Steal My Joy" reached No. 19 on the Billboard Hot Rock Songs chart, and No. 6 on the Rock Digital Song Sales chart.
 Additionally it reached No. 6 on the Hot Christian Songs chart, No. 10 on the Christian Airplay, and No. 4 on the Christian Digital Song Sales.
-In October 2025, the song lead the Christian Adult Contemporary chart.